 There are two tests used to determine if income is effectively connected with the taxpayer’s U.S. business are: (1) the “asset use” test and (2) the “business activities” test.

-The “asset use” test asks the question whether the received income was derived from assets used in, or held for use in, the taxpayer’s U.S. business.
-The asset-use test is often applied and of great significance, in cases, for example, where a foreign company is in the business of manufacturing or selling goods in the U.S. Ordinarily, an asset shall be treated as used in, or held for use in, the conduct of a trade or business in the United States if the asset is
+The “asset use” test asks the question of whether the received income was derived from assets used in, or held for use in, the taxpayer’s U.S. business.
+The asset-use test is often applied and of great significance, in cases, for example, where a foreign company is in the business of manufacturing or selling goods in the U.S. Ordinarily, an asset shall be treated as used in or held for use in the conduct of a trade or business in the United States if the asset is:

-(a) “Held for the principal purpose of promoting the present conduct of the trade of business in the United State; or”
+- “Held for the principal purpose of promoting the present conduct of the trade of business in the United States; or”

 The “business activities” test is less frequently used.
-It asks the question whether the taxpayer’s US business activities were a material factor in obtaining the income.
-Business activities test is very helpful in cases where the business what otherwise would be considered as passive income, such as rents, royalties and dividends.
+It asks the question of whether the taxpayer’s U.S. business activities were a material factor in obtaining the income.
+The business activities test is beneficial when the business would otherwise be considered passive income, such as rents, royalties, and dividends.